tassosant/RPG_game/README.md

 6. The armor's materials are **Leather,Plate,Mail,Cloth**.

-7. All heroes can equip only on weapon(Slot weapon) and three armor pieces.<br/>The available armor slots are **Head,Body and Legs**, one armor piece per slot.
+7. All heroes can equip only one weapon(Slot weapon) and three armor pieces.<br/>The available armor slots are **Head,Body and Legs**, one armor piece per slot.

 8. The weapon types of **Staff and Wand** are available to **Mages**. <br/>These Heroes can only be outfitted with **Cloth** armor.